 Once the disorder has set in, play therapy with an experienced child therapist can be extremely beneficial.
 Using familiar objects like the blanket mentioned earlier or a teddy bear or other loved object can do wonders to help with the transition from fear to normal anxiety.
 Parents need support for their child’s separation anxiety too.
 Parent groups and couple’s therapy can be very instructive and supportive.

-Dr. Minson: Yes. iLs helps to reset the nervous system’s tendency to go immediately into fear through its proven effect in physiological calming and decreasing sympathetic flight/fight responses.
-It is most appropriately used in conjunction with other therapies.
+Dr. Minson: Yes.
+Unyte-iLs programs help to reset the nervous system’s tendency to go immediately into fear through its proven effect in physiological calming and decreasing sympathetic flight/fight responses.
+They are most appropriately used in conjunction with other therapies.

-Watch a video with Dr. Minson and Dr. Hallowell discussing how iLs affects the nervous system.
+Watch a video with Dr. Minson and Dr. Hallowell discussing how The Focus System affects the nervous system.